MeshFEM/Inflatables/README.md

 <img src='http://julianpanetta.com/publication/inflatables/teaser.jpg' width='100%'/>

-This is the codebase for the Siggraph paper [Computational Inverse Design of Surface-based Inflatables](http://julianpanetta.com/publication/inflatables/).
+This is the codebase for our Siggraph paper, [Computational Inverse Design of Surface-based Inflatables](http://julianpanetta.com/publication/inflatables/).
-The code is primarily written in C++, but is meant to be interacted with through the Python bindings.
+The code is written primarily in C++, but it is meant to be used through the Python bindings.

 # Getting Started